-With good intentions, someone can easily cause more harm than good when it comes to recycling general household cleaners or chemical containers.
+With good intentions, someone can easily cause more harm than good when it comes to recycling general household cleaners, pesticides, fertilizer or other chemical containers.
 If not properly rinsed, these can seriously harm waste haulers and recycling workers as well as contaminate other recyclables.
 Follow this rinsing guide for recycling contianers in the single stream.

 How to Recycle Home Chemical Containers: